 Figure 8: Market Valuations

 And of course Chinese stocks are far from a “sure thing.”
-Particularly near-term, the economic data is mixed and changing.
-I don’t know if Chinese stocks have found a bottom, if economic conditions continue to weaken we’ll see further downside.
+Particularly near-term, the economic data is mixed and changing, and the whispers of debt problems are getting louder.
+I don’t know if Chinese stocks have found a bottom.
+If economic conditions weaken or we get a negative shock China will see further downside.
 And regardless, Chinese stocks are notoriously volatile in any case.

 All that said the Chinese market was already relatively attractive versus global equities earlier this year.
 Now after a 30% haircut even more so.
-Red or green, there’s little reason not to be bullish on Chinese stocks in the long-run.
+Red or green, there are many reasons to be bullish on Chinese stocks in the long-run.
 So bottom or not, the current pullback is an opportunity to build on a long-term position.

 If you decide to go long, do your homework, buy on weakness over time, and don’t bite more than you can stomach.